The Majority of Analysts Are Still Bullish on TRACON Pharmaceuticals, Inc. (TCON)

-On Wednesday, shares of TRACON Pharmaceuticals, Inc. (NASDAQ:TCON) marked $3.04 per share versus a previous $3.34 closing price.
-With having a -8.98% loss, an insight into the fundamental values of TRACON Pharmaceuticals, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-TCON showed a rise of 29.91% within its YTD performance, with highs and lows between $2.07 – $17.30 during the period of 52 weeks, compared to the simple moving average of -33.22% in the period of the last 200 days.
+On Friday, shares of TRACON Pharmaceuticals, Inc. (NASDAQ:TCON) marked $3.04 per share versus a previous $2.95 closing price.
+With having a 3.05% gain, an insight into the fundamental values of TRACON Pharmaceuticals, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+TCON showed a rise of 29.91% within its YTD performance, with highs and lows between $2.07 – $17.30 during the period of 52 weeks, compared to the simple moving average of -32.67% in the period of the last 200 days.

 H.C.
 Wainwright equity researchers changed the status of TRACON Pharmaceuticals, Inc. (NASDAQ: TCON) shares to a “Buy” rating in the report published on December 23rd, 2019.
 Other analysts, including Needham, also published their reports on TCON shares.
 Needham repeated the rating from the previous report, marking TCON under “Buy” rating, in the report published on March 1st, 2019.
 Additionally, TCON shares got another “Buy” rating from Stifel, setting a target price of $6 on the company’s shares, according to the report published in June 13th, 2017.
 On December 21st, 2016, Jefferies Initiated an Buy rating and increased its price target to $10.
 On the other hand, Oppenheimer Resumed the “Outperform” rating for TCON shares, as published in the report on February 1st, 2016.
 ROTH Capital seems to be going bullish on the price of TCON shares, based on the price prediction for TCON, indicating that the shares will jump to $18, giving the shares “Buy” rating based on their report from July 29th, 2015.
 Another “Buy” rating came from Stifel, providing a prediction for $18 price target according to the report published in March 2nd, 2015.